Get the most recent information on South Australia's response to the Coronavirus pandemic.

-Individuals, including partners in a business, and companies must be licensed as plumbing, gas fitting or electrical (PGE) contractors if they run a business that carries out or organises PGE work.
+Individuals, including partners in a business and companies, must be licensed as plumbing, gas fitting or electrical (PGE) contractors if they run a business that carries out or organises that type of work.

 Experience and qualifications

-Check you have the right experience and qualifications to apply for a contractor’s licence.
-Companies will need to show that a director also meets the business criteria.
+You must have the right experience and qualifications to apply for a contractor’s licence.
+Companies need to show that a director also meets the business criteria.

 You need to have at least $10,000 in net assets to apply for a contractor’s licence.
 If you don't, you can apply for a restricted licence as a subcontractor.

-Contractors will need to submit a National Police Certificate (NPC) no more than 12 months old.
-Apply for an NPC through:
+Contractors will need a National Police Certificate (NPC) no more than 12 months old from either: